KyleBoyer/nodejs-tiktok-video-maker/README.md

  - Typescript
  - Translate story
  - Caption effects
- - Reduce `/utils/*` files dependency on config.js
-   - Pass in config from parent calling function
  - Better passing of the global.ProgressBar
  - Web UI
  - Config file builder / helper (might be pointless if the web UI does this)